ScilifelabDataCentre/data.scilifelab.se/.config/cspell/README.md

   ```

   > [!NOTE]
-  > The config file is not auto-discovered; You must use the `-c` option or change the config path to `.config/cspell.config.yaml`.
+  > The config file is not auto-discovered; you must use the `-c` option or change the config path to `.config/cspell.config.yaml` and update the workflow input.

 2. Fix the misspelled words or follow the guide in the section [What to do when CSpell flags a correct word](#what-to-do-when-cspell-flags-a-correct-word) below.